 Who is a good candidate?Here are some of the guidelines for selecting new champions (one or several principles may apply):

+When using this form to give your reasons for nomination, you should describe examples of the nominee's work that reflect the profile of a Java Champion.
+Please include all relevant URLs.
 The candidate's contributions to the Java community must be available to its members either online or in readily available print media.
 (Proprietary or government classified projects, while innovative, are not available to the general public.)
-Nomination MUST cite specific examples (URLs, book names, presentations, etc) of the candidate's direct contributions in order for them to be considered by the selection committee.
+Nomination MUST cite specific examples (URLs, book names, presentations, etc) of the candidate's direct contributions in order for them to be considered.

 How are Java Champions selected?